laura-architecture/how-to-use-laura/README.md

 - Access the folder ‘/home/wsn/Documents/terra-core/gateway/dia’, open the terminal and execute de command `lua main.lua default` as shown in Figure 3;

 ![image4](./assets/4.png)

+> Figure 3 –Terminal showing the command to start `Terra Dia`to disseminate the node codes (bytecodes).

 - Before executing the command to disseminate the node codes, it is important to understand the parameters necessary to perform any `Terra Dia` dissemination.
 In addition, the compiled VM-T code (file: LauraTest01.vmx) must also be in the same folder;
 - The default setting is already set in the main.lua file in the same folder;